nikcleju/ESDM_Course/Projects/P1_VendingMachine_Coffee.md

 5. After dispensing a product, the machine will wait 5 seconds before accepting any new operation.

-5. The quantity of products available can be reset back to the value of 10 liters when the input `ResetStock` is activated.
+5. The quantity of products available can be reset back to the value of 1 liters when the input `ResetStock` is activated.

 6. The machine shall always provide a status code output.

-6. The `ResetStock` input button shall be debounced both ways, with a time duration of 0.2 seconds.
+6. The `ResetStock` input button shall be debounced both ways, with a time duration of 0.4 seconds.

-5. Use parameters from Matlab for all values you deem necessary (e.g. duration of delays, prices etc.).
+5. Use parameters from Matlab for all values you consider necessary (e.g. duration of delays, prices etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)